 Cryogenic Storage Tanks

-Used for the storage of cryogenic liquids, the temperature for these liquids go below -150 °C or lower.
+Used for the storage of cryogenic liquids, the temperature for these liquids goes below -150 °C or lower.
 Some of the standard products that can be liquefied inside a cryogenic tank are:

 Argon